marco262/my_wiki/data/dnd/subclass/combat-medic.md

 You have learned to achieve an arcane connection with an ally, which lets you channel aether to them during combat to help keep them invigorated and fighting ready.
 As an action, you choose a willing creature you can see to give them your Aetheric Link.
 This link lasts until you give it another creature, or you finish a long rest.

-Whenever you deal damage with your Aether Turrets, the creature with your Aetheric Link gains a number of temporary hit points equal to the damage you dealt.
+Whenever you deal damage with your Aether Turret, the creature with your Aetheric Link gains a number of temporary hit points equal to the damage you dealt.

 ## Aetheric Burst